 Responsibilities for these positions include statistical analysis of epidemiological cohort and nested case-control studies, power and sample size calculations for new projects, statistical programming of advanced methods, and collaborating on the development of statistical and epidemiological methods, if there is interest.

-The Department of Biostatistics at the Harvard T.H.
-Chan School of Public Health is seeking candidates with PhD in Statistics/Biostatistics for a postdoctoral position.
 Position involves the development of methodology to handle survival data with dependent selection, such as dependent truncation, and other complexities.
 Applications are to neurological data, including Alzheimer's disease.

 This position involves developing statistical methods, data analytic tools, and mathematical models for analyzing smartphone data-collected with our high-throughput digital phenotyping platform-in biomedical research cohorts with the goal of establishing more precise and dynamic disease phenotypes.